 We were incorporated under the laws of the Cayman Islands on December 9, 2016.
 On , 2020, we effected a deregistration under the Cayman Islands Companies Law (2020 Revision) and a domestication under Section 388 of the Delaware General Corporation Law (by means of filing a certificate of domestication with the Secretary of State of Delaware), pursuant to which our jurisdiction of incorporation was changed from the Cayman Islands to the State of Delaware, or the Domestication.
-In connection with the

-Domestication, (i) each of our issued and outstanding ordinary shares, par value \$0.0001 per share, was converted, on a one-for-one basis, into a share of common stock, par value \$0.0001 per share, (ii) each of our issued and outstanding Series A Preferred Shares, par value \$0.0001 per share, was converted, on a one-for-one basis, into a share of Series A Preferred Stock, par value \$0.0001 per share, and (iii) each of our issued and outstanding Series B Preferred Shares, par value \$0.0001 per share, was converted, on a one-for-one basis, into a share of Series B Preferred Stock, par value \$0.0001 per share.
-In addition, the LAV PRC Entities have exercised the LAV Option which will cause all of the interests held by the LAV PRC Entities to be converted into shares of Terns Cayman, or the China Conversion.
-The China Conversion will occur prior to the consummation of the Domestication.
-See Note 2 - Summary of Significant Accounting Policies and Note 8 - Convertible Preferred Stock to our audited consolidated financial statements included elsewhere in this prospectus for additional information regarding the LAV PRC Entities and the LAV Option.
+Upon completion of the Domestication, (i) each of our issued and outstanding ordinary shares, par value \$0.0001 per share, was converted, on a one-for-one basis, into a share of Series A Preferred Stock, par value \$0.0001 per share, and (iii) each of our issued and outstanding Series B Preferred Shares, par value \$0.0001 per share.
+In addition, following the Domestication the LAV PRC Entities have exercised the LAV Option which has caused all of the equity interests held by the LAV PRC Entities to be converted into shares of our capital stock, or the China Conversion.
+See Note 2, Summary of Significant Accounting Policies, to each of our audited consolidated financial statements and unaudited condensed consolidated financial statements included elsewhere in this prospectus for additional information regarding the LAV PRC Entities and the LAV Option.
 We refer to this series of transactions as the Domestication transactions.